YuukanOO/seelf/DOCUMENTATION.md

       - BALANCER_DOMAIN=http://docker.localhost # <- Change this to your own domain, applications will be deployed as subdomains
       - SEELF_ADMIN_EMAIL=admin@example.com # <- Change this
       - SEELF_ADMIN_PASSWORD=admin # <- Change this
+      # - HTTP_SECURE= # By default, the seelf server use Secure cookies if BALANCER_DOMAIN starts with https://, you can override this behavior by setting it explicitly to true or false here.
+If you wish to go back to the initial value, just set HTTP_SECURE= as demonstrated here
       # - DEPLOYMENT_DIR_TEMPLATE={{ .Number }}-{{ .Environment }} # You can configure the deployment build directory path if you want to keep every deployment source files for example.
       # - ACME_EMAIL=youremail@provider.com # <- If BALANCER_DOMAIN starts with https://, let's encrypt certificate will be used and the email associated will default to SEELF_ADMIN_EMAIL but you can override it if you need to
     ports: